Last Update: 10/10/20

 - Who has personal knowledge of the circumstances surrounding the note going missing?

-Usually, the bank will send one person to act as its duly authorized representative to take the witness stand.
+Usually, the bank will send one person to act as its duly authorized representative to the deposition (cases can be won right here) or to take the witness stand.
 If that one person cannot truthfully and accurately tell the court that they have personal knowledge of the life of that lost note, then that witness shouldn’t be enough for the lender to meet its burden.

-The bottom line, in simple language, is the bank’s witness(s) should be thoroughly cross-examined on the stand by an experienced lawyer when there’s a lost note count in the foreclosure lawsuit.
+The bottom line, in simple language, is the bank’s witness(s) should be thoroughly deposed and/or cross-examined on the stand by an experienced lawyer when there’s a lost note count in the foreclosure lawsuit.

 A good piece of advice if you have a lost note count issue is to speak with an experienced Florida real estate lawyer to learn about your rights.
 Most real estate lawyers, like Larry Tolchinsky, offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions.